 8. Her marital status is a mystery

 This talented and gorgeous actress does not seem to get tired of single life.
 At the age of 33 years, it is still unclear whether she is married or in a relationship.
-She has occasionally been seen grooving with football stars and a Ghana born Rapper Dr Cryme but the relationships were neither confirmed nor denied.
+She has occasionally been seen grooving with football stars and a Ghana-born rapper, Dr Cryme but the relationships were neither confirmed nor denied.
 It appears you will have to wait a little bit longer to know the lucky man.

 9. She is charitable

 Ama K. Abebrese has the heart to help.
-She is highly philanthropic and usually makes donations to help those unfortunate in her community.
+She is highly philanthropic and usually makes donations to help those who are unfortunate in her community.
 She has started many foundations and drives to donate toward the needy.
 For example, she participated in mobilizing the public to donate blood for the help of those in need of urgent blood transfusion.

 10. She hates skin bleaching

-It is saddening that even with their beautiful dark skin; some Africans, especially celebrities are ashamed of their skin color and bleach to be lighter.
-Ama K. Abebrese has publicly shunned the behavior and has started a campaign to sensitise people against bleaching through her campaign dubbed “Love Your Skin Tone”.
+It is saddening that even with their beautiful dark skin, some Africans, especially celebrities are ashamed of their skin color and bleach to be lighter.
+Ama K. Abebrese has publicly shunned the behavior and has started a campaign to sensitise people against bleaching through her campaign titled “Love Your Skin Tone”.
 She aims to make people understand that they come in different skin tones and that they must love and embrace what they are blessed with naturally.